Chimere Dike: Wisconsin

 In Dike's first two seasons in 2020 and 2021, he played in 20 games with seven starts, totaling 31 receptions for 461 yards and two touchdowns.
 In 2022, he started all 13 games, hauling in 47 receptions for 689 yards and six touchdowns, while also adding a touchdown on the ground.
 In 2023, Dike tallied 19 receptions for 328 yards and a touchdown.
 After the season, Dike entered his name into the NCAA transfer portal.

 Florida

 Dike transferred to play for the Florida Gators joining his former quarterback Graham Mertz.
 He finished the 2024 season with 42 receptions for 783 yards and two touchdowns.

 Professional career

 Dike was selected by the Tennessee Titans as the 103rd overall pick in the fourth round of the 2025 NFL draft.
 He was named the Titans' starting punt returner and kick returner at the start of the 2025 season.
 He made his professional debut in the Week 1 opener against the Denver Broncos, where he made 4 kick returns for 144 yards and a punt return for 12 yards.
-In Week 5, Dike had 169 total return yards, highlighted by a 65-yard kick return that kickstarted a 22-21 comeback win over the Arizona Cardinals, earning AFC Special Teams Player of the Week.
+In Week 5, Dike had 169 total return yards, highlighted by a 65-yard kick return that kickstarted a 22–21 comeback win over the Arizona Cardinals, earning AFC Special Teams Player of the Week.
+In Week 12 against the Seattle Seahawks, Dike returned a Michael Dickson punt 90 yards for a touchdown; however, the Titans would lose the game, 30–24.
+In Week 17 against the New Orleans Saints, Dike broke the NFL rookie record for all-purpose yards, surpassing a mark that had stood since 1988 when Tim Brown set the standard with 2,317 yards.